 Examples of physical assessment activities:

-Participants will receive a $25 grocery store gift card at their at the in-person physical assessments (i.e., baseline), 1 year, and 2-year assessment.
-Participants will also receive a $15 gift card at in-between 4-month follow-ups, for a total of $135 in gift cards over the course of the study.
+Participants will receive a $25 grocery store gift card at their at the in-person physical assessments (i.e., baseline, 1 year, and 2-year), for a total of $75 in gift cards over the course of the study.

 By participating in this study, participants will have an option to receive custom annual reports showing insights on the data collected about their mobility during the study.
 Participants will also have the opportunity to learn more about their own mobility level using cutting-edge technology and interact with world-class mobility researchers.